 Yes, it can be used on infected wounds.

-What is the difference between MediHoney gel and paste?
+What is the difference between MediHoney paste and gel?

 Each tube will have its expiration date on it.
 Be sure to check the date on your tube to find its exact date of expiration.
 The use-by date is typically labeled as about a year out from purchase.